Skip to content

 await registry.schema.drop_schema(name, if_exists=True)

-Drop a schema called edgy
+Drop a schema named edgy.

 await drop_schema("edgy")